-- Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - Over-allotment transactions involve sales by the underwriters of the common units in excess of the number of units the underwriters are obligated to purchase, which creates a syndicate short position.
-The short position may be either a covered short position or a naked short position.
-In a covered short position, the number of units over-allotted by the underwriters is not greater than the number of units they may purchase in the over-allotment option.
-In a naked short position, the number of units involved is greater than the number of units in the over-allotment option.
-The underwriters may close out any short position by either exercising their over-allotment option and/or purchasing common units in the open market. - Syndicate covering transactions involve purchases of the common units in the open market after the distribution has been completed in order to cover syndicate short positions.
-In determining the source of the common units to close out the short position, the underwriters will consider, among other things, the price of common units available for purchase in the open market as compared to the price at which they may purchase common units through the over-allotment option.
-If the underwriters sell more common units than could be covered by the over-allotment option, a naked short position, the position can only be closed out by buying common units in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the common units in the open market after pricing that could adversely affect investors who purchase in the offering.
+In connection with the offering, the underwriters may purchase and sell the common units in the open market.
+These transactions may include short sales, purchases on the open market to cover positions created by short sales and stabilizing transactions.
+Short sales involve the sale by the underwriters of a greater number of units than they are required to purchase in the offering.
+"Covered" short sales are sales made in an amount not greater than the underwriters' overallotment option described above.
+The underwriters may close out any covered short position by either exercising their overallotment option or purchasing units in the open market.
+In determining the source of the common units to close out the covered short position, the underwriters will consider, among other things, the price of the common units available for purchase in the open market as compared to the price at which they may purchase the common units through the overallotment option.
+"Naked" short sales are sales in excess of the overallotment option.
+The underwriters must close out any naked short position by purchasing the common units in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common units in the open market after pricing that could adversely affect investors who purchase in the offering.
+Stabilizing transactions consist of various bids for or purchases of shares of the common units made by the underwriters in the open market prior to the completion of the offering.